WwuLang/wwulang-compiler/README.md

 # Simple Calculator Compiler Frontend with Spirit and LLVM
-We wrote a compiler frontend that could take in simple programs consisting of +, -, \*, and / with parethesis, assignment statements, and multiple lines separated by semicolons.
+We wrote a compiler frontend that could take in simple programs consisting of +, -, \*, and / with parenthesis, assignment statements, and multiple lines separated by semicolons.
 For the parser we used Boost Spirit, and then we generated an intermediate representation using LLVM.